portnov/heavy-logger/README.md

   * Chan backend.
 Writes messages to a Chan, so they can be read from the other side.
 * Possiblity to write messages to several backends in parallel.
+* Logging backend settings can be defined dynamically; it is not necessary to hardcode which backend you will use, you can load settings in runtime.
 * Sane default set of logging message severity levels and possibility to define custom severity levels.
 * Logging context stacks support (aka mapped diagnostic contexts, MDC).
 Each